 -To the south, the north face of Ocejón (2.048 m.)

 -To the west, the remote mountains of Sierra de Guadarrama: Peñalara (2.430 m.) and Cabezas de Hierro (2.383 m.) are the main.
 Likewise, the nearby tops of Sierra del Rincón: Tornera (1.866 m.), Centenera (1.810 m.) and Porrejón (1.827 m.).

 -To the north, the main summits of Sierra de Ayllón: Tres Provincias (2.129 m.), Cerrón (2.199 m.), Pico del Lobo (2.273 m.) and Buitrera (2.046 m.).

--To the east, the rest of Loma de las Piquerinas, that appears like a broad and rocky hillock that presents two 1.930 and 1.933 heights and another remote bench mark: Campo (1.921 m.).
+-To the east, the rest of Loma de las Piquerinas, that appears like a broad and rocky hillock that presents two 1.930 and 1.933 heights and another remote geodesic vertex: Campo (1.921 m.).

 This is our last target.
 To go across these lonely places is a wonderful experience: peace and silence in a landscape similar to the lunar surface, in one of the areas with less density of population in Europe.
 It's not a crowded hiking at all!
-Follow the hillock to the east, passing those heights before arrive to Campo, that presents a visible bench mark and a huge cairn, made in slate stones.
+Follow the crest to the east, passing those heights before arrive to Campo, that presents a visible column and a huge cairn, this last one made in slate stones.
 From Campo (1.921 m.) the views extends to the norht-east to the remote Sistema Ibérico.
 The main summits that you can see are: Moncayo (2.316 m.), Pico de Urbión (2.271 m.) and Muela de Urbión (2.228 m.).
-To the east, in the background, the close Sierra del Alto Rey.
-Its highest top, Alto Rey (1.852 m.) presents a visible militar aerial.
+To the east, in the background, the nearby Sierra del Alto Rey.
+Its highest top, Alto Rey (1.852 m.), presents visible military antennas.